HM Prison Low Moss

 HMP Low Moss is located on the outskirts of Bishopbriggs, East Dunbartonshire; near Glasgow, Scotland.
 It has been operated by the Scottish Prison Service as a prison since 1968 and was for low-category prisoners who had sentences of less than 36 months to serve.
 The original establishment was closed in May 2007, with the entire site being cleared and redeveloped with a considerably enlarged footprint.
 The new prison was reopened in March 2012, and accepted its first intake in almost five years.
-Karen Norrie is the Establishment's Governor.
+Scott Watson is the Establishment's acting Governor.

 History

 RAF Bishopbriggs

 Originally a Second World War-era Royal Air Force (RAF) Barrage balloon depot, known as RAF Bishopbriggs, constructed in 1939, base of No.18 (Balloon) Squadron and No. 15 Maintenance Unit.
 It was also used as an overnight 'transit' camp for other RAF Units being transferred from the south of England to the north of Scotland.
 After WW2, RAF Bishopbriggs was utilised as a training school for the Royal Military Police for a time.